M66B/FairEmail/README.md

 Source code contributions are preferred in the form of [pull requests](https://help.github.com/articles/creating-a-pull-request/).
 Please [contact me](https://contact.faircode.eu/?product=other) first to tell me what your plans are.

-Please note that you agree to the license below by contributing, including the copyright.
+Please note that by contributing you agree to the license below, including the copyright, without any additional terms or conditions.

 ## Attribution